-General Description: The Prairie Rattlesnake is a large, heavy-bodied species of snake, with adults ranging from 36–50 inches (91.4–127.0 cm) in length.
-The background coloration is light gray, tan, or light brown with pronounced dorsal dark brown blotches ringed in white running the length of the body.
-These blotches of fade towards the tail and turn into bands.
-Smaller, often lighter, blotches run along the sides.
-Two white lines occur on each side of the face: one runs between the eye and the nostril and along the upper lip and the other begins behind the eye and runs down the neck.
-Prairie Rattlesnakes have elliptical pupils and a single heat pit located between the eye and the nostril that allows individuals to use thermal detection of prey and predators.
-The belly is off-white or light yellow and unmarked.
-Scales on this species are heavily keeled, giving individuals a rough texture, and the anal scale is not divided.
-Juvenile coloration is similar to adult coloration.
-Many large non-venomous snakes are confused with the Prairie Rattlesnake because they often vibrate their tail (that makes a rattlesnake-like noise when it hits dry leaves or sticks), however, Prairie Rattlesnakes have a true rattle on the end of its tail.
+Description: The Prairie Rattlesnake is a large, heavy-bodied snake, with adults ranging from 36–50 inches (91–127 cm) in length.
+The background coloration is light gray or tan with pronounced dark brown blotches ringed in white running down the length of the body.
+These blotches fade towards the tail and turn into bands.
+Smaller blotches run along the sides.
+Two white lines occur on each side of the face: one runs between the eye and the nostril and along the upper lip, and the other begins behind the eye and runs down the neck.
+Prairie Rattlesnakes have elliptical (vertical) pupils, a single heat pit located between the eye and the nostril, and a triangular head.
+The unmarked underside is light yellow.
+Scales are keeled, giving individuals a rough texture, and the anal scale is undivided.
+Many large non-venomous snakes are confused with rattlesnakes because they often vibrate their tail, however, only the Prairie Rattlesnake has a true rattle on the end of its tail.

-Species Range: This species can be found throughout the western Great Plains and the Rocky Mountains from west Texas north to southern Canada.
+Species Distribution: This species can be found throughout the western Great Plains and the Rocky Mountains from west Texas north to southern Canada.
 An isolated population in the Loess Hills of northwest Iowa represents the easternmost population of this species.

 South Dakota Distribution: Prairie Rattlesnakes are abundant and frequently encountered throughout western South Dakota and lands around the Missouri River.
 Isolated records in eastern South Dakota may represent accidental introductions rather than established populations.